brianrclow/mydwell-website/README.md

 ## Landing Page Website

 This is the landing page website for the mobile app.
-This serves as a basic html, css, php and js site.
+This serves as a basic site with placeholder screenshots and information.
 It is currently hosted on heroku:
 * https://mydwel.herokuapp.com